Overview

 That being said, there are two subscriptions to choose from:

-The Easy Deal has only basic transactions software, allowing you to accept card payments on the go without additional software like inventory tracking or cash acceptance.
-It’s ideal for merchants who don’t want to commit to more than a monthly plan, but it does have a setup fee of £150 + VAT.
-A SIM card for mobile connectivity would be free.
+The Easy Deal – has only basic transaction software for accepting card payments on the go (SIM included) without additional software like inventory tracking or cash acceptance.
+It’s ideal for merchants who can’t commit to more than a monthly plan, but it does have a hefty setup fee.

-Takepaymentsplus takes features to the next level with an integrated product library, tipping, cash acceptance, sales and inventory reports and itemised receipts.
-The monthly cost includes a SIM card, card machine rental and the software – and there is no setup fee.
+Takepaymentsplus – takes features to the next level with an integrated product library, tipping, cash acceptance, sales and inventory reports and itemised receipts.
+The monthly cost includes a SIM card, card machine rental and software, and there is no setup fee – but it does have an 18-month contract.

 Takepaymentsplus has simple, self-sufficient point of sale (POS) software built in.